 “He was passionate about joining the service.
 He would always say, ‘This is my dream.
 I am going to follow it’ … He died doing what he loved,” said Justin’s mother, Paula Davis.

 The Travis Manion Foundation honored Pfc.
-Justin Ray Davis, USA through our Character Does Matter program on Oct.
-12, 2011 when we told his story to inspire 260 students at Strawberry Mansion High School in Philadelphia, Pa.
+Justin Ray Davis, USA through the Character Does Matter program on Oct.
+12, 2011 when his story inspired 260 students at Strawberry Mansion High School in Philadelphia, Pa.

 Department of Defense